 Chapter 6 Model Interpretation

 A general criticism of machine learning methods is that they are often black boxes: it is difficult to disentangle the influence of one variable from another.
-This is particularly true for complex models such as random forests and gradient boosting machines.
+This is particularly true for complex models such as random forests and gradient boosting machines where very many simple models have been averaged or aggregated.
 However, there are several methods that can be used to interpret the results of these models.

 There are several mechanistic insights that we may want to have given a set of data and a model: